ekazaev/ChatLayout/README.md

 It is very possible that you are sending delete/insert commands when you expect to see reload.
 The easiest way to check it is by adding
 `print("\(updateItems)")` into `ChatLayout.prepare(forCollectionViewUpdates:)` method. `ChatLayout` doesn't know what you expected to see.
 It just processes your changes according to the commands it has received.

+### About IOS 15 Beta

+It seems that in the latest release of IOS 15 it is impossible to call `UICollectionView`'s `performBatchUpdates` while another is still processing animation and keep the content offset in the correct place.
+Please check to the Example app `ChatViewController` how to avoid that issue.

 ## License